PlaneNuts/ItemLoans/README.md

 # ItemLoans GLPI plugin

 This plugin was created out of the need for my team to be able to quickly loan and return large numbers of devices.
 This is my first attempt at a plugin so there may be some bugs.
-This made HEAVY use of Gemeni to help me create this.
-A lot of witing f  code from the AI, and a lot of degugging on my part to fix mistakes.
-I envy the work you "real devs" are able to do, but I hope this can contribute a bit.
+This was made with HEAVY use of Gemeni to help me create this.
+A lot of witing of code from the AI, and a lot of degugging on my part to fix mistakes.
+I envy the work you "real devs" are able to do.

 ## Features
 * A table showing a history of all loans (closed and active) with the ability to use GLPIs powerful native search to find histories of loans by user or device